joinquit3110/KhaBoom/content/circles/content.md

 different shape – for example a polyhedron with lots of faces.
 As the number of faces increases, the polyhedron starts to look more and more like a sphere.

-{.todo} COMING SOON: Sphere Surface Area Proof

-    // If we connect the small polygons to the center of the sphere, we get
-    // lots of small pyramids pointing inwards.
-The diagram shows one of these pyramids
-    // in red.
-The height of each pyramid is the [[radius|diameter]] of the sphere.

-    // Here is a
-    // volume = lots of cones = 1/3 * radius * lots of bases = 1/3 * radius * surface area

-    // And therefore,
-    // surface area = 3 * volume / radius =

-    // In other words, the surface area of a sphere with radius _r_ is `S = 4 π r^2`.

-    // ---
-    // > id: earth-surface
-    //
-    // surface of earth

 --------------------------------------------------------------------------------